Jamie K.

 Do you have any regrets about working in the garment industry?
 Would you have wanted to work somewhere else if you had the opportunity to?

-It was more closed — a little sadder.
-But, I’m actually very excited to see what the next generation and the next chapter of the garment industry in L.A. will be and I’m excited because I think the younger generation will do something more important.
+Just walking through downtown the other day [during the KSP L.A.
+Fashion District tour] was nostalgic and a little sad for me because [I remember] a time when that whole section of the city was very bustling.
+There was so much activity, and although COVID has impacted it, the business itself is also changing.
+I wouldn’t say it looked totally different.
+It was more closed and a little sadder.
+I’m actually very excited to see what the next generation and the next chapter of the garment industry in L.A. will be like.
+I’m excited because I think the younger generation will do something more important.

-Yes, I think that the Korean-owned shops are probably not closed.
+The Korean-owned shops are probably not closed.
 They probably have another shop running somewhere else that’s a little cheaper.
 I was telling the students yesterday that even though a lot of the wholesale sales used to be happening in the shops, those sales have now shifted to the Internet.
 The Internet is making it much easier for these jobbers to list their inventory on boutique websites where you can just order online.
 They don’t even have to have retail.
 The business is changing in a lot of ways.

 That’s a really practical idea, but I think online shopping and technology would be very difficult for elderly owners to understand.
 Do you think that’s true?